-All welding steel cutting work shall conform to the applicable requirements of Subsection 605.17 of the Standard Specifications.
+All welding and steel cutting work shall conform to the applicable requirements of Subsection 605.17 of the Standard Specifications.
+All exposed steel shall be painted per Subsection 605.35 of the Standard Specifications.

-All concrete surfaces to receive compression seal shall be free from dirt, oil, rust and any other loose foreign debris which may be detrimental to effective joint sealing.
-Spalls and cracks shall be repaired with Acme Elastomeric Concrete or Ceva-Crete patch mortar or approved equal to form clean joint opening with sharp edges.
+All concrete surfaces to receive elastomeric concrete shall be free from dirt, oil, rust and any other loose foreign debris which may be detrimental to effective bonding.
+Apply a bonding agent to all existing concrete surfaces that will receive elastomeric concrete.
+Spalls and cracks shall be repaired with Acme Elastomeric Concrete, Ceva-Crete patch mortar or approved equal to form clean joint opening with sharp edges.